top of page

 Narcissistic Abuse Awareness and Guidance with Randi Fine

-Adult children of narcissistic abuse can learn about their past, validate their past, heal from their past, make peace with their past, but they will never make sense of their past.
+As an adult child of narcissistic abuse you can learn about your past, validate your past, heal from your past, make peace with your past, but you will never make sense of your past.

 Being unable to make sense of your past is very hard for the rational mind to accept.
 How many times have you looked back at your childhood, trying to figure out why your parent treated you the way he did?
 You want to know why—what was it about you that never measured up to your parent's expectations and why were you so impossible to love?